• Skip to primary navigation

 The biggest challenge when steaming this bread at high altitudes is getting it to reach 200˚F. Here's what I do at 7100 feet.

-• Use a Steamed Pudding Mold instead of the traditional cans.
-This kind of mold is designed with a tight fitting lid that snaps on over the rim of the mold.
-The mold is more successful in getting the internal temperature of the bread close to 200˚F, thanks to the tighter seal.
+• Always use a Steamed Pudding Mold.
+This type of mold is designed with a tight fitting lid that snaps on over the rim of the mold.
+Thanks to the tight fit, the mold is more successful in getting the internal temperature of the bread close to 200˚F.

-• Cook for the recommended time in the recipe, and check the internal temperature with an instant read thermometer.
-If the temperature is less than 200˚F, finish it in a 375˚F oven (or toaster oven) in the mold.
-At my altitude (7100 feet), it took an additional 20 minutes.
+• Steam for 60 minutes, and check the internal temperature with an instant read thermometer.
+If the bread hasn't reached 200˚F, replace the lid to the pudding mold, and finish it in a 375˚F oven (or toaster oven).
+At 7100 feet, it took me an additional 20 minutes.

 Top view of Boston Brown Bread on a plate.

 Traditional steamed Boston Brown Bread adapted for today's home cooks, with tips for making it at high altitudes.
-Instructions are for steaming it in a Steamed Pudding Mold (my preferred method) and in cans (the traditional method).
-The nutrition information is a little inaccurate as I had to use whole wheat for the graham flour calculations.
-But the data is close.
+Instructions are for steaming it in a Steamed Pudding Mold (my preferred method) and the traditional Can Method.
+This is a very moist bread that reminds me a little of gingerbread.

 Course: Bread